smaswin21/Back-End-IE-Bank/docs/CyberSecurity.md

-# GitHub Hardening Strategy Documentation
-## IE Bank System GitHub Security Design Document
+# IE Bank System GitHub Security Design Document
 ### Introduction
 This document outlines the GitHub security strategy implemented for IE Bank System.
 The goal is to secure the GitHub environment to develop safe code and prevent unauthorized access to deployment workflows.
 This strategy includes advanced GitHub security features, dependency management, code scanning, and secrets management.